-1. Redwood Coast Medical Services which offers physical, emotional and dental health care

-2. Action Network which offers internships, tutoring, anti-drug youth groups, food support, shelter information and vouchers, counseling and environmental education camps.

-3. Mendonoma Health Alliance which offers financial support, internet access, case management, food support and health services.

-4. Gualala Arts Center which offers an art summer camp and annually celebrates student artists in our local schools.

-5. Rotary, Soroptimist, and Lions club which offer scholarships for various educational opportunities and higher learning endeavors.

-6. EduAct which offers the experience and knowledge of local professionals in an array capacities, as needed by the schools and students.
+- 1. Redwood Coast Medical Services which offers physical, emotional and dental health care - 2.
+Action Network which offers internships, tutoring, anti-drug youth groups, food support, shelter information and vouchers, counseling and environmental education camps. - 3.
+Mendonoma Health Alliance which offers financial support, internet access, case management, food support and health services. - 4.
+Gualala Arts Center which offers an art summer camp and annually celebrates student artists in our local schools. - 5.
+Rotary, Soroptimist, and Lions club which offer scholarships for various educational opportunities and higher learning endeavors. - 6.
+EduAct which offers the experience and knowledge of local professionals in an array capacities, as needed by the schools and students.
 For example, tutoring, advocacy, industry expert speakers for class projects, among many other contributions are available through this organization.

+2025-26 Local Control and Accountability Plan for Arena Union Elementary School District
-7. Manchester/Point Arena Band of Pomo Indians offer scholarships to students who need financial assistnace with field trips or extracurricular activities.
-They have also graciously donated playground equipment such as balls, hula hoops, cones, jump ropes, and a set of educational board games, May 2021.

-8. Redwood Coast Educational Foundation (RCEF) offers annual \$500.00 scholarship opportunities to every classroom teacher to be applied toward creative, educational projects.

-9. Arena Boosters Club raises money to support student needs in the school.
+- 7. Manchester/Point Arena Band of Pomo Indians offer scholarships to students who need financial assistnace with field trips or extracurricular activities.
+They have also graciously donated playground equipment such as balls, hula hoops, cones, jump ropes, and a set of educational board games, May 2021. - 8.
+Redwood Coast Educational Foundation (RCEF) offers annual \$500.00 scholarship opportunities to every classroom teacher to be applied toward creative, educational projects. - 9.
+Arena Boosters Club raises money to support student needs in the school.
 For example, computers and sports uniforms for boys and girls basketball teams.